ladm99/media-dl/README.md

 # yt-dl
 Simple python script that downloads youtube videos, audio, and captions.
-Also, can mux them together into an mkv.
+Also, can mux the video and audio files together into an mkv.

 In order for this to work you must install pytube with `pip install pytube`.
-Must also download FFmpeg and add it to your PATH.
-FFmpeg can be downloaed from here: https://ffmpeg.org/
+Uses `ffmpeg` to mux files.